71Kevin/arlecchino-key-generator/README.md

 ## Why Use This Module?

-Idk, I created this module in my free time from work, use it if you're a Genshin player and a simp of Arlecchino like me lmao (I got her C6 btw).
+Idk, I created this module in my free time from work, use it if you're a Genshin player and a simp of Arlecchino like me lmao.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your improvements.

 ## License